-A returned Amazon shipment is an absolute waste of time and money.
-Delivery drivers waste their time dealing with the staff, you have to pay those return to sender fees, and you've got a massive delay on your Amazon store that might lead to stockouts.
+A returned Amazon shipment is a waste of time and money.
+Delivery drivers waste their time dealing with staff, you have to pay those return to sender fees, and you have to deal with a massive delay in your Amazon store that might lead to stockouts.

-Amazon Delivery Refused Because of Outstanding Duties or Fees
+1. Amazon Shipments Refused Due to Outstanding Duties or Fees

-International shipment always comes with a fee related to the value of the inside goods.
-If the value of those goods exceeds a threshold of $800, there will be duties and fees required before shipment can be complete.
+International shipments always come with fees related to the value of the goods inside.
+For example, if the value of those goods exceeds a threshold of $800, there will be duties and fees required before the shipment can be complete.

-Because Amazon doesn't like paying your bills, they will reject the shipment if anything is due upon arrival.
+Because Amazon does not like paying your bills, they will reject the shipment if anything is due upon arrival.
 Thankfully, this is uncommon due to the US's high de minimis threshold.

 A de minimis threshold refers to a specific amount (like $800 in the US) of taxes and fees due before a shipment can be released.
-If your load exceeds this threshold, you will need to make payment before the shipment is released.
+If your load exceeds this threshold, you will need to pay it before the shipment can be released.

 Amazon FBA sellers are subject to Amazon's strict requirements of getting a shipment in on time.
 To increase efficiency and encourage sellers and vendors to do the same, you must deliver FBA shipments within 90 days.
 Failure to meet those demands will result in canceled and rejected Amazon shipments.

 Amazon has strict guidelines for getting stock to its fulfillment centers.
-Unfortunately, non-partnered carriers (like the post office) don't have those guidelines on hand.
-Sometimes, those carriers don't care to follow Amazon's policies.
+Unfortunately, unaffiliated carriers (like the post office) do not have those guidelines on hand.
+Sometimes, those carriers do not care to follow Amazon's policies.

-To address this, you are better suited to working with one of those partnered carriers.
-Partnered carriers know about the unique packing and prep requirements behind the giant retailer.
+Therefore, you are better off working with Amazon's partnered carriers as they know the giant retailer's unique packing and prep requirements.

 Amazon has incentives for choosing to work with partnered carriers, so there are plenty of reasons for you to stick with them.
 UPS is one of the most common ones, as they typically ship smaller counts of units to Amazon.
-Unfortunately, USPS doesn't have the same distinction.
+Regrettably, USPS does not have the same distinction.

-- Small Parcel Deliveries (SPDs) - These are smaller shipments sent via UPS.
+- Small Parcel Deliveries (SPDs) - Smaller shipments sent via UPS.

-- Less-Than-Truckload (LTLs) - Full pallets shipped alongside other pallets in the same truck.
+- Less-Than-Truckload (LTL) - Full pallets shipped in the same truck alongside other pallets.

-- Full-Truckload (FTLs) - Full pallets shipped in large quantities from more prominent providers.
+- Full-Truckload (FTL) - Full pallets shipped in large quantities from more prominent providers.

 Amazon works with more than 20 carriers through both the LTL and FTL programs.

-If you handle international shipments, we want to wish you congratulations on the success of your store!
-But when it comes to shipping, Amazon simplifies measures with the Amazon Global Logistics (AGL) program.
+If you handle international shipments, congratulations on the success of your store.
+However, if that is not the case, Amazon simplifies measures with the Amazon Global Logistics (AGL) program.

 To address some of the complexities of international shipping, Amazon's service provider network (SPN) has an international shipping category to help handle detailed complications.